pihome-shc/pihome/homekit/README.md

                 "method": "GET"
             }
         }

-Note 1: Change zonename to match your PiHome active zones Note 2: Additional switches can be added for extra zones, each intermediary switch section terminates with a comma

-4. Install the RESTful API service by executing bash /var/www/homekit/install_homekit.sh
 5. Setup the HOME App on your iOS device
 6. Use Siri to "turn off zonename" and "turn on zonename"